math4tots-misc/sqx/README.md

 I tried making my own language, but it was really slow.
 Squirrel is fast and has most of the features I really want.
 I just wished some of the syntax was a bit different.

-## Done

-1. Keyword 'var'.
-Identical to 'local'.
-I just like to type 'var' better than 'local'.
-1. Keyword 'def'.
-Identical to 'function'.
-I just like to type 'def' better than 'function'. 'function' is just too long.
-1. '=' style 'def/function' functions.
-For instance, 'def f() = 123' is equivalent to 'def f() { return 123 }'.
-1. Use `double (64+)` instead of `float (32+)` for float.
-Also always use 64 bit integers.
-This is easily adjustable with the config section in `squirrel.h`.

 ## To do

 1. Python style triple quote string literals.
 So """x""" should be the same as "x".